EddieJorden/ui-ux-project/README.md

 This app recieves an array of objects and delivers that data to the pie chart.

-You can then filter the items of the pie chart with the radio buttons
+You can then filter the items of the pie chart with the radio buttons.

 You can also click on a slice of the pie to get extra details in the form of a grid.